 Jeff Westdyke- Board of Directors

-My name is Jennifer Westdyke and my son Jeffrey has Hydrocephalus.
-When I was 5 months pregnant, they diagnosed Jeffrey with the disorder, they told me my son would never live a normal life and that I should consider terminating the pregnancy.
+We are Jennifer & Jeffrey Westdyke, and our son Jeffrey has Hydrocephalus.
+When we were 5 months pregnant, they diagnosed Jeffrey with the disorder, they told us our son would never live a normal life and that we should consider terminating the pregnancy.

-At the time, I felt very alone and very scared.
+At the time, we felt very alone and very scared.
 He was born 6 weeks early and his shunt was placed when he was 3 days old.
 Since then, he’s lived a fairly normal life.
-My main reason for being an active member with the Pediatric Hydrocephalus Foundation is to help and talk to people who find themselves in a situation like my own.
+Our main reason for being an active member with the Pediatric Hydrocephalus Foundation is to help and talk to people who find themselves in a situation like our own.

-I want new parents, expecting parents, parents with older children who acquire the disorder to know, they are not alone!
-It wasn’t until after Jeffrey was about a year old that I found out about a very special group of people who had put together a support group @ the Neuroscience Institute at JFK Hospital in Edison.
-I was so happy to find them and I’m so happy to be a part of this very special foundation.
+We want new parents, expecting parents, parents with older children who acquire the disorder to know, they are not alone!
+It wasn’t until after Jeffrey was about a year old that we found out about a very special group of people who had put together a support group @ the Neuroscience Institute at JFK Hospital in Edison.
+We were so happy to find them and we’re so happy to be a part of this very special foundation.

 John & Mary Ann D’Oria – Board of Directors